MN-01

 Plain Language

-Deployers must implement reasonable age verification — using government-issued ID, financial documents, or another widely accepted practice that reliably evidences age — to prevent minors from using or purchasing their chatbot.
-The default rule is a categorical prohibition on minor access.
-However, a narrow exception allows minor access when all seven conditions are met simultaneously: (a) the chatbot was designed primarily for mental health support by diagnosing, treating, mitigating, or preventing a mental health condition; (b) each interaction begins with a clear disclaimer that the chatbot is AI, not a licensed professional; (c) a professional licensed under Iowa chapter 154B (psychology) or 154D (behavioral science) recommended the chatbot after evaluating the minor; (d) the developer has significant testing documentation; (e) peer-reviewed clinical trial data demonstrates safety and efficacy; (f) the deployer disclosed the chatbot's functions, limitations, and privacy policies to both the recommending professional and the minor's parents/guardians/custodians; and (g) the deployer implemented protocols for testing, risk identification, risk mitigation, and harm rectification.
-All seven conditions must be satisfied — failure on any one means the minor access prohibition applies.
+Deployers must implement reasonable age verification — which the statute defines as government ID, financial documents, or a widely accepted age-evidencing practice — to prevent minors from using or purchasing their chatbots.
+The default rule is a complete bar on minor access.
+A narrow exception exists for mental health chatbots, but only if all seven conditions are met simultaneously: (1) the chatbot's primary purpose is mental health support/therapy; (2) a clear AI disclaimer is shown at each interaction; (3) a licensed psychologist or mental health professional recommended the chatbot after evaluating the specific minor; (4) the developer has significant testing documentation; (5) peer-reviewed clinical trial data supports the chatbot's safety and efficacy for that mental health use; (6) the deployer disclosed functions, limitations, and data privacy policies to both the recommending professional and the minor's parents/guardians; and (7) the deployer has risk-testing and harm-rectification protocols in place.
+Failure to meet any one condition means the minor-access prohibition applies.

 1. A deployer shall implement reasonable age verification measures to ensure that a minor cannot use or purchase a chatbot the deployer makes publicly available.
 2. Notwithstanding subsection 1, a deployer may make a chatbot available for a minor's use or purchase if all of the following apply: a.
 The chatbot was designed for the primary purpose of providing mental health support, counseling, or therapy by diagnosing, treating, mitigating, or preventing a mental health condition. b.
 The chatbot provides a clear and conspicuous disclaimer at the beginning of each interaction with the chatbot that the chatbot is an artificial intelligence and is not a licensed professional. c.
 The chatbot was recommended for the minor's use by an individual licensed under chapter 154B or 154D after performing an evaluation of the minor. d.
 The chatbot's developer has significant documentation of how the chatbot was tested. e.
 Peer-reviewed clinical trial data exists demonstrating the chatbot would be a safe, effective tool for the minor's diagnosis, treatment, mitigation, or prevention of a mental health condition. f.
 The chatbot's deployer provided clear disclosures of the chatbot's functions, limitations, and data privacy policies to the individual recommending the chatbot under paragraph "c", and to the minor's parents, guardians, or custodians. g.
 The chatbot's deployer developed and implemented protocols for testing the chatbot for risks to users, identifying possible risks the chatbot poses to users, mitigating risks the chatbot poses to users, and quickly rectifying harm the chatbot may have caused a user.